 - Professionals and consultants who, due to their activity, must be related to this type of company.

 Stephen R. BrenesAcademic director

-He specializes in the areas of Strategy and Entrepreneurship and was Dean of INCAE Business School from 2001 to 2007.
-He currently leads the Steve Aronson Chair of Strategy and Agribusiness and is the Academic Director of the Executive MBA (EMBA) and the Senior Management Program.
+He is a Full Professor at INCAE Business School, specializing in the areas of Strategy and Entrepreneurship, and was Dean of INCAE Business School from 2001 to 2007.
+He is currently the Academic Director of the Executive MBA (EMBA) and the Senior Management Program.

 Wesley D SineTeacher

 Cornell SC Johnson College of Business Professor.
 His research focuses on the emergence of new economic sectors and entrepreneurship, in the United States, Latin America and the Middle East.
 It explores issues related to institutional change, industry and technology evolution, technology entrepreneurship, and the new risk structure and strategy.